Provable Meta-Learning with Low-Rank Adaptations: Conclusion

 \section{Conclusion}

-We introduced Meta-LoRA, an algorithm for retraining an FM on a collection of tasks in a way that prepares the model for subsequent downstream fine-tuning.
-We provide theoretical justifications on the shortcomings of standard retraining as well as where the Meta-LoRA objective can provably improve performance.
-Empirically, we observe that using our Meta-LoRA objective outperforms standard retraining on adaptation to unseen downstream tasks.
-Future avenues include extending our theoretical analysis to finite sample settings and to more general adapters.
+We presented PEFT-ML for retraining an FM on a collection of tasks to prepare the model for subsequent downstream fine-tuning.
+We theoretically demonstrated strict performance gaps between standard retraining and the PEFT-ML objective using LoRA (LoRA-ML).
+Empirically, retraining with PEFT-ML outperformed standard retraining for adapting to unseen downstream tasks using LoRA and last-layer fine-tuning.
+Future research includes extending our theoretical analysis to more general adapters and more complex model architectures, such as transformers.